vbabashov/house-prices/README.md

 - Clean data:

-There are missing values in this dataset.
-Four of these columns 'Alley', 'PoolQC', 'Fence', 'MiscFeature' have more than 80% of the values missing, thus we can consider dropping them from the dataset in the modelling phase.
+There are 81 columns in this dataset.
+Four of these columns 'Alley', 'PoolQC', 'Fence', 'MiscFeature' have more than 80% of the values missing, thus, I'll consider dropping them from the dataset in the modelling phase.

 - Explore data: